-During flight turbulence can be non existent to severely dangerous.
+During flight turbulence can range from non existent to severely dangerous.
 Most of the time turbulence is a non visual event, it can not be seen by the pilot.
 Some high altitude clear air turbulence is visual but of no concern to low level pilots.
-They will have to check where the wind is coming from and visualize where possible turbulence might occur.
+They will have to check where the wind is coming from and visualize where possible turbulence might occur by looking for obstructions.

 As a pilot being able to recognize where to expect and avoid turbulence is just basic airmanship which should be expected of him and is one of the subjects during pilot training and exams.

 Wake turbulence caused by airplanes can be really dangerous for light, no, any aircraft.
-There are some points to remember to keep the flight as safe as possible:
+There are some points to remember to keep the flight as safe as possible in the airport environment:

-Reports as PIREPs, SIGMETs and AIRMET provide us with information about icing areas.
-If you encounter ice while flying act immediately!
+Reports as PIREPs, SIGMETs and AIRMET provide us with information about icing sensitive areas.
+If you encounter ice during the flight act immediately!
 Remove yourself from the scene, with airplane, before disaster strikes.
 Ice on the propeller, airframe and or induction system creates severe hazards when an airplane is not equipped to do something about it.
 Better yet, is to obtain current in-flight weather updates.

 Aircraft icing manifests itself in different forms: